GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/pattern_matching.rst

 Static Matching
 ^^^^^^^^^^^^^^^^^^^^

-Static matching is a way to match on generic expressions daScript.
+Static matching is a way to match on generic expressions Daslang.
 It works similarly to regular matching, but with one key difference: when there is a type mismatch between the match expression and the pattern, the match will be ignored at compile-time, as opposed to a compilation error.
 This makes static matching robust for generic functions.